Welcome to the Edwards Lab

 3) How ecological and sexual selection interact throughout the speciation process.

-We are also interested in using integrative studies to inform conservation management strategies for endangered and vulnerable reptiles and amphibians.
+We are also interested in using integrative studies to inform conservation management strategies for reptiles and amphibians.
 Most of our research focuses on the semi-arid and arid regions of the world.
 These environments are some of the most recently derived and extreme environments on the planet, they are also expanding with human-induced climate change.
 Please see our research page for more specific details on our current projects.